Writing the Literature Review

 .
 She has published numerous book chapters and journal articles and presents widely at national and international conferences.
 She has also written several foreign-language instruction books for middle and high school students.

 , PhD, is Professor Emerita of Education at National Louis University.
 Her areas of interest include educational research, action research, assessment, and school–university collaboration.
-Dr. Ravid has published numerous journal articles, book chapters, and books, including two practical guides coauthored with Sara Efrat Efron: Writing the Literature Review
+Dr. Ravid has published numerous journal articles, book chapters, and books, including Writing the Literature Review

 Advanced undergraduate and graduate students in education, psychology, geography, sociology, social work, nursing and allied health, business, information systems, and other behavioral, social, and health sciences.